• Our Schools & Colleges

 Leanne obtained her BSc in Psychology from the University of Liverpool and then worked as a Residential Educator in a specialist school before completing her Post Graduate Certificate in Education at Warwick University and working as a Special Needs Teacher.
 She went on to gained experience as an Assistant Psychologist within an inpatient unit for women who had experienced complex and developmental trauma.

 Leanne has worked with individuals with complex and developmental trauma within NHS services and various residential settings, education settings and within fostering and adoption services.
-Leanne is passionate about supporting those working with young people in their recovery of trauma, in particular with care experienced young people.
+She is passionate about supporting those working with young people in their recovery of trauma, in particular with care experienced young people.

 Lucy Shortt – Head of Speech and Language Therapy